FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ## Product Vision

-AsQuestions aims to encourage and simplify host-attendee interaction during conferences by providing an easy-to-use interface for posting, rating, and answering questions.
+AsQuestions aims to encourage and simplify speaker-audience interaction during talks by providing an easy-to-use interface for posting, rating, and answering questions.

 ---
 ## Elevator Pitch

-Clearing up the audience's doubts during a meeting is often a difficult task for the host.
+Clearing up the audience's doubts during a talk is often a difficult task for the speaker.
 It is impossible to guarantee that the most relevant questions don't end up unanswered.
-To solve this issue, AsQuestions provides a conference-targeted interface that allows attendees to post their doubts for everyone in the room.
+To solve this issue, AsQuestions provides a talk-targeted interface that allows attendees to post their doubts for everyone in the room.
 The audience can then upvote the ones they want to see answered and downvote the ones they find less interesting.
-This way, the host can effortlessly see what questions and topics to cover in the Q&A section of the talk.
+This way, the speaker can effortlessly see what questions and topics to cover in the Q&A section of the talk.

 ---
 ## Requirements